macjabeth/Lambda-AH-Calculator/README.md

 In this module project you will build your very own calculator app.
 You have been provided with a file structure and suggested pattern for constructing your components.
 Be sure to connect all necessary files and pass the data using the techniques from the module.

+> You can watch the After Hours walkthrough for this project [here](https://lambdaschool.zoom.us/recording/share/SGlpRecvfDB30JXOdBESadV439s4WtiYzcdxAo4hpKuwIumekTziMw?startTime=1564257805000).

 ## Instructions

 ---